json-api/json-api/examples/index.md

 The only uniqueness constraint on error objects is the `id` field.
 Thus, multiple errors on the same attribute can each be given their own error object.
-The example below shows multiple errors on the `first-name` attribute:
+The example below shows multiple errors on the `"first-name"` attribute:

 ```http
 HTTP/1.1 422 Unprocessable Entity